-The sections appear in the rest of the paper in the following prescribed order as follows: Section 2 presents the related work about the applicable AES that have used AI models.
-Section 3 illustrates the suggested prototype and describes the methodology, section 4 presents the dataset used and the outcomes of the proposed algorithmic approach and definitively, section 5 contains the conclusions.
+- 100 The sections appear in the rest of the paper in the following prescribed order as follows: Section 101 2 presents the related work about the applicable AES that have used AI models.
+Section 3 illustrates - 101 2 presents the related work about the applicable AES that have used AI models.
+Section 3 illustrates 102 the suggested prototype.
+Section 4 describes the methodology and definitively, section 5 contains the - 103 conclusions.

-2. Related Work
+104 2.
+Related Work

-Online collaborative has highlighted the eLearning approaches as an essential part of modern educational system.
-Universities, organizations, and companies have adopted eLearning as a more flexible and effective way to train their students, executives, or employees.
-However, the current and future trends in eLearning prove that it is a field for continuous innovation and research.
+105 Online collaborative has highlighted the eLearning approaches as an essential part of modern 106 educational system.
+Universities, organizations, and companies have adopted eLearning as a more 107 flexible and effective way to train their students, executives, or employees.
+However, the current and 108 future trends in eLearning prove that it is a field for continuous innovation and research.